Quantum sensing with tunable superconducting qubits: optimization and speed-up: Optimal sensing point

-To optimize the sensing of external fields, we need to find, for every maximal qubit transition frequency $f_q^{\rm{max}}$, the operational point in flux $\Phi^*$ where the Ramsey fringe pattern for a qubit is the most sensitive to any changes in the external flux $\delta\Phi$.
-This can be expressed as
+For optimal sensing of external fields we need to determine the operational point in flux $\Phi^*$ where the Ramsey fringe pattern is the most sensitive to any changes in the external flux $\delta\Phi$.
+Minimal $A$ is reached when the $\partial P_{\vert 1\rangle}/\partial\Phi$ is maximal, this can be expressed as

 We describe the Ramsey fringe pattern of the qubit excited state probability as

 where $A$ and $B$ are the decoherence rates of the sensor, $\Delta\omega=\omega_q(\Phi)-\omega_d$ is the detuning between the qubit and the drive pulses frequencies, and $\tau$ is the delay time between the control pulses in the Ramsey fringes experiment.
 The decoherence rates depend on the rates defined earlier in Eq.~(\ref{Purcell_rate},\ref{inductive_coupling_rate},\ref{capacitive_coupling_rate},\ref{eq_8},\ref{eq_10}),